MicrosoftDocs/cpp-docs/docs/cpp/ASAN/asan-top-level.md

 The C & C++ languages are powerful, but can suffer from a class of bugs which affect **program correctness** and **program security**.
 Starting with Visual Studio 2019 16.9 the Microsoft Visual C++ compiler and IDE support the Address Sanitizer technology which will light up [hard-to-find bugs](#error-types) with **zero false positives**.

-Use this flag to reduce your time spent on:
+Use this feature to reduce your time spent on:

 - Basic correctness
 - Cross platform portability